-- 1. Takes note of the Israeli parliamentary authorities' letter of 18 March 2024; and regrets, however, the Israeli authorities' lack of willingness to engage constructively with the Committee about the case of Mr. Sa'adat and the lack of concrete information on his detention conditions; - 2.
-Expresses deep concern about the deteriorating detention conditions of Mr. Sa'adat, including his apparent unjustified transfer to an unknown detention facility and placement in solitary confinement in the absence of any valid reason; the reported denial of medical care and family visits; the lack of food, water, electricity and the deprivation of his basic human rights as a detainee; urges the Israeli authorities to treat Mr. Sa'adat with respect for his inherent dignity and value as a human being, to prevent torture and other forms of ill-treatment, to investigate thoroughly the very serious allegations about his current treatment and to take the necessary action that may be warranted as a result of the outcome of the investigation; - 3.
-Deplores the continued arbitrary decisions of the Israeli authorities with regard to Mr. Sa'adat's visiting rights, which have been denied; firmly recalls the United Nations Standard Minimum Rules for the Treatment of Prisoners, according to which Mr. Sa'adat's visitation rights should not be subject to arbitrary decisions authorizing or denying visits; calls on the relevant Israeli authorities to ensure that Mr. Sa'adat is entitled to family visiting rights in accordance with the law and relevant international standards; and wishes to ascertain his current conditions of detention, with respect in particular to the frequency of visits and access to medical care; - 4.
-Reaffirms, once more, its views that members of parliament are not above the law and that when they commit crimes they should be held accountable in a court of law following due process; recalls in this regard that Mr. Sa'adat's abduction and transfer to Israel had breached the Oslo Agreements and the Fourth Geneva Convention and were related not to the original murder charge but rather to his political activities as PFLP General Secretary; - 5.
-Affirms that while it condemns the Hamas attack on 7 October 2023, deplores the lives it claimed and is deeply concerned about the fate of the remaining hostages, it considers that the State of Israel must uphold the rule of law and must stop any collective punitive measures against Palestinian detainees, including Mr. Sa'adat, for unjustified reasons; calls on the Israeli authorities to grant unrestricted access to Mr. Sa'adat by his family and lawyer as well as the
+- 1. Deeply regrets the Israeli authorities' lack of willingness to engage constructively with the Committee about the case of Mr. Sa'adat and the lack of concrete information on his detention conditions; - 2.
+Reiterates its deep concern about the alleged deteriorating detention conditions of Mr. Sa'adat, including the alleged abusive and illegal measures taken against him; and urges the Israeli authorities to treat Mr. Sa'adat with respect for his inherent dignity and value as a human being, to prevent torture and other forms of ill-treatment, to investigate thoroughly the very serious allegations about his current treatment and to take any necessary action that may be warranted as a result of the outcome of the investigation; - 3.
+Remains deeply concerned about the continued arbitrary decisions of the Israeli authorities with regard to Mr. Sa'adat's visiting rights; reaffirms the United Nations Standard Minimum Rules for the Treatment of Prisoners, according to which Mr. Sa'adat's visitation rights should not be subject to arbitrary decisions authorizing or denying visits; stresses, once more, that the many national and international reports denouncing the conditions of detention of Palestinian prisoners in Israeli prisons should be of concern to the Knesset; and wishes to know if Knesset members are allowed to carry out impromptu prison visits and, if so, to receive information on the applicable legal framework; - Reaffirms its position that Mr. Sa'adat's abduction and transfer to Israel had breached the Oslo Agreements and the Fourth Geneva Convention and were related not to the original murder charge but rather to his political activities as Popular Front for the Liberation of Palestine (PFLP) General Secretary; - 5.
+Welcomes the ceasefire agreement reached between Hamas and Israel as a crucial step towards ending hostilities and fostering stability in the region; sincerely hopes that the agreement will lead to lasting peace and tangible improvements in the lives of both Palestinians and Israelis; and underscores the importance of humanitarian access, the return of Israeli hostages and the release of Palestinian detainees; - 6.
+Expresses its earnest hope that Mr. Sa'adat will be released; stresses that the release of political prisoners has historically contributed to conflict resolution and confidence-building between parties; and wishes to be kept informed of any steps taken in this regard; - 7.
+Requests the Secretary General to convey this decision to the competent authorities, the complainants and any third party likely to be in a position to supply relevant information; - 8.
+Decides to continue examining this case.